jbroadway/docs/docs/1.0/building-your-set/dressing-your-set/interactive-props/slideshow.md

 # Slideshow

-The slideshow lets you add a slideshow to your set.
-You can control what images or videos are shown on the slideshow by uploading them to the Flipside website.
-The slideshow prop is found in the Show Tools category.
+The slideshow props let you add and control a slideshow on your set.
+You can set which images or videos are shown on the slideshow by pasting a list of image and video links in your [Flipside creator dashboard](/user), or under the Settings button in the [desktop camera switcher](https://www.flipsidexr.com/docs/1.0/recording-a-show/editing-your-show/cutting-cameras).

+The slideshow prop is found in the Show Tools category in the Set Builder.

 **To add images or videos to the slideshow, follow these steps:**